MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/hardware-and-software-requirements.md

 [!INCLUDE[appliesto-xxx-2016-xxx-xxx-xxx-md](../includes/appliesto-xxx-2016-xxx-xxx-xxx-md.md)]

 > [!IMPORTANT]
-> If you contact Microsoft Customer Support Services about a production system that does not meet the minimum hardware specifications described in this document, support will be limited until the system is upgraded to the minimum requirements.
+> If you contact Microsoft Customer Support Services about a production system that does not meet the minimum hardware specifications described in this article, support will be limited until the system is upgraded to the minimum requirements.

 ## Hardware requirements: Location of physical servers
 <a name="hwLocServers"> </a>

 Some enterprises have datacenters that are in close proximity to one another and connected by high-bandwidth fiber optic links.
 In this environment, you can configure the two datacenters as a single farm.
 This distributed farm topology is called a stretched farm.
-Stretched farms for SharePoint Server 2016 are supported.
+Stretched farms are supported for SharePoint Server 2016.

 For a stretched farm architecture to work as a supported high-availability solution, the following prerequisites must be met: